dotnet/maui-samples/README.md

 # .NET 6.0.0 Client App Samples for Android, iOS, macOS, and Windows

-_These apps are based on is a previews of Mobile (iOS/Android) and Desktop (macOS/Windows) in .NET 6 which are **not for production use**.
+_These apps are based on previews of Mobile (iOS/Android) and Desktop (macOS/Windows) in .NET 6 which are **not for production use**.
 Expect breaking changes as this is still in development for .NET 6._

 If you are looking for the absolute newest download links, see the [develop](https://github.com/dotnet/maui-samples/tree/develop) branch.